TheRaytracers/freecad-povray-render/doc/user.md

 Replace MODE with the one of the modes above.

 For more information please visit the [POVray wiki](http://wiki.povray.org/content/HowTo:Use_radiosity).

-<a name="startTheMacro"></a>
-## Start the Macro
-Go to Macro/Macros… and start the installed macro by double clicking on it.

 ## Supported Objects
 ### Part Workbench